valentinradu/Trellis/README.md

 ### Blocking an action

-There is no built-in way to block an action, one of the rules Dispatcher follows is: once an action is fired, it will always either complete or fail.
+There is no built-in way to block an action, one of the rules Firestarter follows is: once an action is fired, it will always either complete or fail.
 This is keeping everything consistent and predictable and its very helpful for debugging.
 However, it's trivial to add a `.noop` action that gets ignored by all your workers.
 Redirecting to this `.noop` action in the middleware will behave like you're blocking current the action, however, it also keeps things predictable and consistent as described above.

 ```swift
 /// Blocking actions when the user is not authenticated